padeler/git-prompt/README.md

 Git prompt extensions adapted to work with python venv prompt.
 Original scripts taken from [here](https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-Bash).

+Note: This has been tested on **Ubuntu**.
+It _should_ work on all debian based distros.
+Test it and let me know.

 Usage:

 1. Copy bin/* to your $HOME/bin folder